matt-noonan/storm-country-site/gof-strategy.md

 ```

 But `unsafePerformIO` *really* is unsafe!
 Our sort might be run once, or many times,
 or not at all.
-We might end up caching a transient HTTP error and continue returning
+We might end up caching a transient HTTP error and continue "seeing"
-it even when the WolframAlpha is back up.
-The timing of when the sort will run is unclear.
+it even when the Wolfram Alpha server is back up.
+The timing of when the sort will run
+is unclear.
 Everything has become unpredictable and suspicious.
 If you write this
 code, there will inevitably be gnashing of teeth and rending of garments (yours).
 Let's move on.